kamni/Space_Engineers_Scripts/README.rst

 Many are incorporated into the ships I build.

 Check out my Steam Workshop page:
 `SJ_Omega <https://steamcommunity.com/profiles/76561198025391137/myworkshopfiles/>`_

-And documentation for the scripts:

-`Github Pages`_.
+Documentation for the scripts is hosted on `Github Pages`_.

 ***********